skjorlien/EIC_Causal_Project/README.txt

 **************************************
 DATA GATHERING
 **************************************
 All data stored in Box, copy the box file structure locally for everything to work.
-Box Link: https://utexas.app.box.com/folder/162059819706
+See "how-to" in data folder Box Link: https://utexas.app.box.com/folder/162059819706

 SEER Census Data: